HBPMedical/PostgresRAW/README.md

 ## Building PostgresRAW

-To install PostgresRaw you have to follow the same steps as in PostgreSQL.
+To install PostgresRAW you have to follow the same steps as in PostgreSQL.
 This is done with the usual steps:

 ```sh
 $ CFLAGS=-O0 ./configure --prefix=<installation_path>